 Source: Pay, Salih.
 "Bas Mimar Haci Ivaz Pasa" in Bir Masaldi Bursa (ed.
 Engin Yenal), p: 177-185.
 Istanbul : Yapi Kredi Yayinlari, 1996

 Baykal, Kazim.
 Bursa ve Anitlari.
-Türkiye Anit Çevre Turizm Degerlerini Koruma Vakfi: 1982, Istanbul.
-(Edited reprint of original from 1950).
+Istanbul: Türkiye Anit Çevre Turizm Degerlerini Koruma Vakfi, 1982, Istanbul.

 Goodwin, Godfrey.
 A History of Ottoman Architecture, 54-66.
 London: Thames and Hudson: London, 1971.

 Gabriel, Albert.
 Une Capitale Turque, Brousse, Bursa.
 Paris: E. de Boccard, 1958.

 Kuban, Doğan.
 Ottoman Architecture.
 Translated by Adair Mill, 95-107.
 Woodbridge, Suffolk: Antique Collectors’ Club Ltd., 2010.